-The Map With Only 38 States
+The U.S. Map With Only 38 States

 In 1973, California State University geography professor George Etzel Pearcy suggested that the U.S. redraw its antiquated state boundaries and narrow the overall number of states to 38.